Herman Boel - the factoid guru - is a well-known writer of books containing insignificant but interesting facts.

-That interest for factoids has been continued in a Dutch language blog where you can read interesting language factoids.
+This interest for factoids has been continued in a Dutch language blog where you can learn about interesting language factoids.

 All books below are in Dutch.

 New in 2019

 999 Facts that 'mostly' serve no purpose

 This book was published in Flanders and The Netherlands on 8 October 2019 by Lannoo.
 You can buy it online.
 It is also available as an ebook.

 ...Dutch has no words that rhyme with "twaalf" (twelve) or "herfst" (autumn)?